 Is Minimally Invasive Foot Surgery for Me?

 While many individuals are eligible for minimally invasive surgery, it is not necessarily for everyone.
 Some deformities are too large to be corrected using minimally invasive techniques, and sometimes the best surgical option is not via a minimally invasive approach.
-A consultation with a surgeon performing minimally invasive foot surgery will allow you discuss this in detail and decide which method of foot correction is most appropriate for you.
+A consultation with a surgeon performing minimally invasive foot surgery will allow you to discuss this in detail and decide which method of foot correction is most appropriate for you.

 Interested In Learning More About Minimally Invasive Foot Surgery?